minhhoit/yacms/docs/blog-importing.rst

 Importing External Blogs
 ========================

-Mezzanine has the ability to import blog posts from other blogging platforms using a `Django management command
+Yacms has the ability to import blog posts from other blogging platforms using a `Django management command
 <http://docs.djangoproject.com/en/dev/howto/custom-management-commands/>`_.
 These are the currently supported formats and their commands: